stevenxchung/OMSCS-Notes/CS 6750 - HCI/Lesson 11 (2.8) - Distributed Cognition.md

 1. Activity theory generalizes our unit of analysis from the task to the activity; we're not just interested in what users doing but why users are doing it
 2. Activity theory puts an emphasis on the idea that we can create low level operations from higher level actions
 3. Activity theory points out that actions by the user can actually move up and down a hierarchy

+## Section Quizzes

+### Exercise: Distributed Cognition

+_Which of the following are playing cognitive roles in the system that is paying Morgan's bills?_

+1. Morgan herself
+2. The pen
+3. The checkbook
+4. The two piles of bills
+5. The bills themselves

+### Reflections: Distributed Cognition

+_What is the place where the system comprised of you and some number of interfaces is capable of doing more than you alone, specifically because of the qualities that the interfaces possess?_

+When I am at home watching lectures or working on a project it is much easier to get things done because of how the interface is set up.
+I have a large 3440 x 1440 resolution monitor which mostly acts as two-three monitors.
+It is nice to have this interface as I can switch from one window to another very easily and makes my workflow more simple.
+Also, I have a monitor splitting software which allows me to arrange up to six windows on my screen which allows me to manage my windows accordingly.

+### Design Challenge: Social Cognition

+_How do we design a video gaming system that protects users from false perceptions?_

+There should be some sort of privacy settings for the user, only certain people can see how much video games the user plays.
+The user should have the power to control these settings.